Return to A Series of Unfortunate Recipes homepage.

 On the other hand, if I were to attend, it would mean that you were actually a bowl of oatmeal instead of a cannibal, because that is what I would bring to share with you for breakfast.

 Violet, Klaus and Sunny Baudelaire often found themselves wishing they were bowls of oatmeal instead of orphans trying to evade the clutches of the dastardly Count Olaf.
 Not only was Olaf villainously evil, he was also evilly villainous.
 If the Baudelaires had been bowls of oatmeal rather than children who stood to inherit an enormous fortune, it is unlikely he would have wanted to have anything to do with them at all.
-This is because Count Olaf was a disgusting and terrible man who loved money, which tastes terrible, more than oatmeal, which tastes delicious.
+This is because Count Olaf was a disgusting man who loved money, which tastes terrible, more than oatmeal, which tastes delicious.

 Nutritionists will tell you that breakfast is the most important meal of the day.
 This is because they have never had breakfast at Count Olaf's house.
 If they had, they would tell you that every meal in his filthy and wretched home is equally miserable, and should be avoided at all costs.